clarkb21/Amazon_Vine_Analysis/README.md

 ## Purpose
 - The purpose of this project is to demonstrate skills using Spark, Google Colab, and Big Data information.
 - Data was extracted from Amazon Web Services S3 Buckets into a Google Colab Notebook, transformed using PySpark, and then loaded into a PostgreSQL database.
+- The main purpose of the challenge was to determine if there is any bias with Vine reviewers versus non-Vine members.

 ## Project Overview
 - Key concepts on "Big Data" were introduced, including Spark, Hadoop, Amazon Web Servies (AWS), and MapReduce.